microsoft/azure-health-data-services-toolkit/samples/JsonTransform/README.md

 ## Concepts

-This sample will help you to understand how to use JSON features for JSON data transform with this SDK.
 This sample will show how to read and transform JSON data.

 ## Prerequisites

 - This repository cloned to your machine and an editor. (e.g. Visual Studio or Visual Studio Code).
-- Open the cloned repo project file in Visual Studio or open the clone repo folder in Visual Studio Code.
+- Open the cloned repo project file in Visual Studio or open the cloned repo folder in Visual Studio Code.
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download) downloaded and installed on your computer.

 ## Build the Sample